spatie/laravel-resource-links/docs/usage/resource-setup.md

 ## Collection endpoints

 What about endpoints like `index`, `create` and `store`?
-These endpoints are not generally not tied to a single item, so it's not a good idea to store them at that level.
+These endpoints are not tied to a single model instance, so it's not a good idea to store them at that level.
 Instead, it's better to put the links to those collection endpoints on the collection level of a resource.

 You can put the collection endpoints in the meta section of a resource collection like so: